Foodie talks, music, comedy and more as Live At Zédel launches

 Diners at the Brasserie can head upstairs to the Crazy Coqs for some post-meal jazz at the ‘After Hours’ and ‘The Early Late Show’.
 However, if comedy floats your boat, Girl power troupe Birthday Girls, Theatre With Legs, the Althea Theatre’s new show Double Trouble, and Dolls Eye Theatre’s Might Never Happen will also be performing.

 - Live At Zedel takes place at Crazy Coqs or Brasserie Zédel, 20 Sherwood Street, Soho, W1F 7ED.
 Nearest station: Piccadilly Circus.
 Matinee times: 3-6pm, early evening: 7pm, evening: 9pm, late night: 11pm.
 For more information, visit the Brasserie Zedel website.

-Posted on 20 September 2016, in Entertainment, Grub, London, Music, Nightlife and tagged Brasserie Zédel, comedy, Crazy Coqs, live music, london, Piccadilly, September 2016.
+Posted on 20 Sep 2016, in Entertainment, Grub, London, Music, Nightlife and tagged comedy, live music, London, Piccadilly, September 2016.
 Bookmark the permalink.
 Comments Off on Foodie talks, music, comedy and more as Live At Zédel launches.